 Note: Always make backups whenever you are modifying any game files!

-The process to fix a corrupt world can be a bit challenging and is not guaranteed to fix the world every time.
-Making frequent backups of your world will always be the best and safest way to make sure you can recover from a corrupt save file (see section above for two methods to make a backup).
-Always make a backup before you attempt this process even if your world has already been corrupted.
+Fixing a corrupt world can be a bit challenging and is not guaranteed to fix the world every time.
+Making frequent backups of your world will always be the best and safest way to ensure you can recover from a corrupt save file (see the section above for two methods to make a backup).
+Always make a backup before you attempt this process, even if your world has already been corrupted.

 Because this process involves transferring and modifying files on your system, Minecraft support is not able to assist with this issue.
 However, there are many community resources available online to help walk you through the steps.
 Minecraft support cannot guarantee that this process will work, so please proceed at your own risk.